 Gareth’s Weekly Report

-Be aware of unexpected effects, use substances with friends, and seek medical help if needed.
+Stay alert for unexpected effects, use substances with friends, and seek medical help if needed.

 Recognising an Overdose